 Remarks: The IRDP scheme alleviated 15% to 20% of the poor that were above the poverty line but did not significantly change the lives of those below poverty line.Additionally, it’s also under-financed, and most self-employment initiatives are focused on secondary earners (women) rather than the primary earners (men).
 While this is great for empowering women, it does very little for poverty eradication.
 Like most subsidy schemes, the success of the programme depends on accurately calculating who are the beneficiaries, something that has not been properly executed for this scheme.

 Here’s what’s wrong with the way India calculates poverty –

 Problem #3: These states are geographically isolated from India

 NaMo’s Vision: PM Modi has been trying to reduce travel time between the North East and the Indian mainland in an attempt to boost tourism and reduce the prices of commodities by making transport easier.

-The Indian Railways has commissioned repair and improvement projects on about 900 kilometers in the area and a 132-kilometer railroad from Maynaguri–Jogighopa is to be constructed.
+The Indian Railways commissioned repair and improvement projects on about 900 kilometers in the area and a 132-kilometer railroad from Maynaguri–Jogighopa was to be constructed.
 In the 2019 Interim Budget, the states of Meghalaya, Mizoram and Tripura appeared for the first time.